Munyawera-Fils/school-management-sui-move/README.md

 Contributions to the project are welcome!
 You can contribute by testing the smart contract, reporting bugs, or suggesting improvements.
 Fork the repository, make your changes, and submit a pull request.

  # Installation
-Follow these steps to deploy and use the Hospital Management System:
+Follow these steps to deploy and use the School Management System:

 Move Compiler Installation: Ensure you have the Move compiler installed.
 Refer to the Sui documentation for installation instructions.